asarejohn001/export-distroList-members/README.md

 2. Uses the [Connect-ExchangeOnline](https://learn.microsoft.com/en-us/powershell/module/exchange/connect-exchangeonline?view=exchange-ps) method to connect to your exchange admin console (EAC).
 3. Uses the [Get-DistributionGroupMember](https://learn.microsoft.com/en-us/powershell/module/exchange/get-distributiongroupmember?view=exchange-ps) to export distribution group members.
 It will export the member's DisplayName and PrimarySmtpAddress into a CSV file.

-4. # Important
+# Important
-5. > [!IMPORTANT]
+> [!IMPORTANT]
-> Crucial information necessary for users to succeed.
-6. > [!
-IMPORTANT]
-   > Please make sure to change the value of these variables to your environment: $logFilePath, $distributionGroup, and $csvPath
+> Please make sure to change the value of these variables to your environment: $logFilePath, $distributionGroup, and $csvPath.